QAIL Zig Documentation

 - typed schema codegen (

-qail types) and build-time SQL / N+1 guard rails - some CLI breadth (
+qail types) and build-time SQL / N+1 guard rails - CLI breadth outside the core PG path (

 - direct SDKs and broader non-driver surfaces